n-c0d3r/RAL/README.md

-# RAL
+## RAL
-Rendering Abstraction Layer
+- Stands for Rendering Abstraction Layer
+- Target: for learning